 Our Duraco windows have eight sealed units and half of them (four) failed after 11 1/2 years.
 By comparison, our other windows from a larger, national brand have 26 sealed units and none have failed to date.

-Review about: Duraco Windows Window.
+Product or Service Mentioned: Duraco Windows Window.

 Reason of review: Warranty issue.